Study of Isothermal Compressibility and Speed of Sound in the Hadronic Matter Formed in Heavy-Ion Collision using Unified Formalism: Introduction

 Another set of quantities that are not directly observable, however, play an important role in understanding the nature of the medium and the equation of state are the thermodynamical response functions.
-This includes quantities that express how a system responds to change in some external parameters such as pressure, temperature etc. Isothermal compressibility ($\kappa_T$), specific heat ($C_V$), and speed of sound ($c_s$) are some of the response function that are of interest in high energy physics \cite{Sahu:2020swd, Basu:2016ibk, Khuntia:2016ikm}.
-The isothermal compressibility, $\kappa_{T}$, which exhibits the important property of the medium, tells us how much the volume of the medium changes on the change in pressure at a fixed temperature.
+This includes quantities that express how a system responds to change in some external parameters such as pressure, temperature etc. Isothermal compressibility ($\kappa_T$), and~speed of sound ($c_s$) are some of the response function that are of interest in high-energy physics~\cite{Sahu:2020swd, Basu:2016ibk, Khuntia:2016ikm}.
+The~isothermal compressibility, $\kappa_{T}$, which exhibits the important property of the medium, tells us how much the volume of the medium changes on the change in pressure at a fixed temperature.
 This quantity can be used to study how close a medium is to be called perfect fluid.
 Perfect fluids are ideal fluids that do not possess shear stress, viscosity and also do not conduct heat.
-The $\kappa_{T}$ of perfect fluid is zero and the zero value signifies that the fluid is incompressible.
-Although the incompressible fluids do not exist in nature, the recent findings of the value of $\kappa_{T}$, as in Ref \cite{Sahu:2020nbu}, are almost close to zero which suggests that the medium created is almost a perfect fluid.
-Perfect fluid can also be characterized by the ratio of shear viscosity to entropy density $(\eta/s)$.
-Calculation based on $AdS/CFT$ correspondence has put up a universal lower bound of $1/4\pi$ for strongly interacting quantum field theories \cite{Kovtun:2004de}.
-On the other hand, the value of $\eta/s$ has been found to be close to the lower bound based on the flow harmonics calculation of the experimental data, indicating the near-perfect behaviour of medium created in heavy-ion collision \cite{ALICE:2011ab, Luzum:2008cw}.
+The~$\kappa_{T}$ of perfect fluid is zero and the zero value signifies that the fluid is incompressible.
+Although~the incompressible fluids do not exist in nature, the~recent findings of the value of $\kappa_{T}$, as~in Ref.~\cite{Sahu:2020nbu}, are almost close to zero which suggests that the medium created is almost a perfect fluid.
+Estimation of $\kappa_{T}$ will tell us about how close the medium to be a perfect fluid which will lead us an approximation about the viscosity as viscosity describes a fluid's resistance to flow, hence perfect fluid has zero viscosity.
+Isothermal compressibility and viscosity of a liquid is related to the low-shear viscosity of a liquid dispersion of solid particles~\cite{Mezzasalma2002AnEF}.
+Perfect fluid can also be characterized by the ratio of shear viscosity to entropy density ($\eta$/$s$).
+Calculation based on $AdS/CFT$ correspondence has put up a universal lower bound of $1/4\pi$ for strongly interacting quantum field theories~\cite{Kovtun:2004de}.
+On~the other hand, the~value of $\eta$/$s$ has been found to be close to the lower bound based on the flow harmonics calculation of the experimental data, indicating the near-perfect behaviour of medium created in heavy-ion collision~\cite{ALICE:2011ab, Luzum:2008cw}.